krdwrd/data/canola/README.txt

  -weighted: the respective calculations but weighted by the number of tokens

 stats/, stats.20100908/
-output of an app's merge run with -stats; for all considered pageIDs there are two files: pageID and pageID.stats
+output of an app's merge run with -stats and plan.appErrsRmvd; for all considered pageIDs there are two files: pageID and pageID.stats
  - pageID: this is the HTML page after merging the different votes;
  -- the agreement on each tag is ( users-voted-for-the-tag / votes-on-the-tag )